 About NANO@HMU group

-The Nanomaterials for Emerging Devices (Nano@HMU) group, is a research unit within the Institute of Emerging Technologies of the Hellenic Mediterranean University, is dedicated to revolutionizing electronic and energy devices.
-With a focus on solution processable nanomaterials, the group is renowned for its ground-breaking work on interfacial engineering of perovskite and organic solar cells, achieving impressive enhancements in both performance and stability.
-In fact, Nano@HMU has even established its own solar testbed to evaluate photovoltaic modules and systems both indoor and outdoor.
-In addition, the group possesses unparalleled expertise in formulating and adjusting the optoelectronic properties of solution processable graphene and other 2D crystals, as well as their functionalization and doping for fine tuning of their energy levels and work-function.
-Furthermore, Nano@HMU develops printable and flexible electronic devices, such as humidity sensors, pressure sensors, light sensors and memristors for complex neuromorphic computations.
+The Nanomaterials for Emerging Devices (Nano@HMU) group is a dedicated research unit within the Institute of Emerging Technologies at the Hellenic Mediterranean University, committed to revolutionizing the landscape of electronic and energy devices.
+With a primary focus on solution-processable nanomaterials, the group has earned international acclaim for its pioneering work on the interfacial engineering of perovskite and organic solar cells, achieving significant breakthroughs in both device performance and long-term operational stability.
+Bridging the gap between fundamental research and real-world application, Nano@HMU has established a state-of-the-art Solar Testbed—a specialized infrastructure designed to evaluate the performance of photovoltaic modules and systems under both controlled indoor simulations and actual outdoor environmental conditions.

 The group coordinates the interinstitutional postgraduate programme “MSc in Nanotechnology for Energy Applications" developed in the framework of an Erasmus LLP project, with the participation of the University of Crete and the Foundation of Research & Technology and the international conference “Nanotechnologies & Bionanosciences".